 If you haven't reached the 50% mark, you can make up any difference and then cancel the car finance.
 For instance, if you owe £60,000 but have only paid £25,000, you can pay £5,000 and then terminate.
 In the event that you've paid more than 50%, you won’t receive any refund.

 You'll have to arrange this with your provider.
 They will demand a settlement sum (including a ‘balloon payment’) which will include:

 - Guaranteed Minimum Future Value (GMFV)/ “balloon payment”

 The GMFV is an estimate of your vehicle's value at the end of the original agreement.
 Taking this route means you'll own the vehicle outright and won’t have to make any more monthly payments.
 There will be a ‘balloon payment’ clause - based on the GMFV - which means lower monthly repayments but a large bill if you do decide you want to own the vehicle at the agreement’s end.
 The larger the agreed balloon payment, the lower your monthly fees will be - but beware, if you want to own the car at the agreement’s end, it will cost you more to do so.

-Alternatively, you can return the car at the agreement’s end - which of course means you won’t be hit with the balloon payment.
+You can return the car at the agreement’s end to avoid being hit with the balloon payment.
 Those who change their cars on a regular basis often choose this route.
 The vehicle must be in good condition and be under the agreed mileage allowance.

 All administration fees/balloon payment details will be detailed in your contract.
 Read it carefully before signing.